 Carlos Eduardo G. Amorim

 Eduardo holds a B.Sc. in Biological Sciences and a M.Sc. in Animal Biology from the University of Brasília (Brazil).
 He completed his Ph.D. in Genetics with Prof. Francisco Salzano at the Federal University of Rio Grande do Sul (Brazil) in 2013 working on the influence of demographic, cultural, and adaptive processes on the genetic diversity of Amerindians during the settlement of the New World.
-His postdoc project, supported by a Science with Borders fellowship from Brazil, is focused on understanding the role of balancing selection in shaping the genetic diversity of modern humans and other primates.
+His postdoc project, supported by a Science Without Borders fellowship from Brazil, is focused on understanding the role of balancing selection in shaping the genetic diversity of modern humans and other primates.

 Ziyue received a B.A. in Biology from Tsinghua University in Beijing, China (2010).
 She is a graduate student in the Genetics, Genomics and Systems Biology program at the University of Chicago and the recipient of the Biological Sciences Division Harper Dissertation Fellowship.
 She has worked on modeling and identifying long-lived balanced polymorphisms, and is now focused on estimating neutral and deleterious mutation rates in humans.